RegulatoryGenomicsGroup/chicdiff/README.md

 1. Make sure that you have R version >= 3.4.0.

-2. Download the chicagoTools/runChicdiff.R scripts from the repository.
+2. Download the chicagoTools/runChicdiff.R script from the repository.

 3. Install the R packages.
 An easy way to do this is by using functionality in devtools - run the following R code: